2.Teaching Nouns: What do you have in your pockets?

 Explaining when to use ‘an’

-Students can be taught when to use the ‘an’ article in a couple of minutes but it will probably take a little longer for them to always use it correctly (I guess they have enough things to think about!).
+Students can be taught when to use the ‘an‘ article in a couple of minutes, but it will probably take a little longer for them always to use it correctly (I guess they have enough things to think about!).

 -The teacher writes up the vowel letters on the board: a,e,i,o,u